 A good rule of thumb to make sure you’re not overdoing it is to echo the pace and frequency with which he or she reaches back.
 If you share a meal and reach out a couple of weeks later to schedule your next chat, does he suggest you meet the following week—or next quarter?
 I once had a mentor who I spoke with by phone with every week.
 It just sort of happened that way: If we hadn’t chatted, odds are I’d get a call on Friday.
 But this is by no means the norm—talking a few times a year, or even on an as-needed basis is also completely normal.

 If you have no idea if you’re reaching out too much (or not enough), simply ask if meeting more or less frequently would work better for him or her.

-Everyone wants a mentor.
-But remember, it’s not just getting one that matters; you’ll also want to build a lasting relationship.
+Everyone wants to have a mentor.
+But remember, it’s not just getting one that matters—you’ll also want to build a lasting relationship.